poopi67/plexDong/README.md

 Takes the current play count from [Tautulli](https://github.com/Tautulli/Tautulli) and generates an ASCII Dong 🍆 based on the amount.

-## ⚠ NOTICE ⚠

-This is intended as a joke, please do not take it seriously.
+*This is intended as a joke, please do not take it seriously.*

 ## Installation
 - You must have [Tautulli](https://github.com/Tautulli/Tautulli) installed and fully configured.